mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 ![registerFile](https://user-images.githubusercontent.com/43972902/104124091-08cb6000-534f-11eb-831c-a4bb5f77b26a.png)

 #### Register Bank <a name="regbank"></a> [UP↑](#tof)
 Consider a situation where the machine word is very small, and therefore (pol. *w związku z tym*) the available address space for registers is very limited.
 If we have a machine word that can only accommodate (pol. *pomieścić*) 2 bits of register address, we can only address 4 registers.
 However, register files are small to implement, so we have enough space for 32 registers.
-The solution to this dilemma is to utilize a *register bank* which consists of a series of register files combined together.
+The solution to this dilemma is to utilize (pol. *wykorzystanie*) a *register bank* which consists of a series of register files combined together.
 A *register bank* contains a number of register files or pages.
 Only one page can be active at a time, and there are additional instructions added to the ISA to switch between the available register pages.
 Data values can only be written to and read from the currently active register page, but instructions can exist to move data from one page to another.
 ![registerBank](https://user-images.githubusercontent.com/43972902/104124348-bee37980-5350-11eb-8b9d-81467cb88db9.png)

 If the register bank has *N* registers, and a page can only show *M* registers (with *N* > *M*), we can address registers with two values, *n* and *m* respectively.
 We can define these values as:

 ![reg](https://user-images.githubusercontent.com/43972902/104124513-90b26980-5351-11eb-86f2-0cd4c441b40c.png)

 In other words, *n* and *m* are the number of bits required to address *N* and *M* registers, respectively.
 We can break down the address into a single value as such:

 ![reg2](https://user-images.githubusercontent.com/43972902/104124580-e9820200-5351-11eb-9242-787dad79213c.png)

 Where *p* is the number of bits reserved to specify the current register page.
-As we can see from this graphic, the current register address is simply the concatenation of the pagea ddress and the register address.
+As we can see from this graphic, the current register address is simply the concatenation of the page address and the register address.

-[Here](https://github.com/mozerpol/NotesFromLearning/tree/main/Microprocessor-Design/code/programCounter) you can find code in verilog for simple 4 x 16 register file.
+[Here](https://github.com/mozerpol/NotesFromLearning/tree/main/Microprocessor-Design/code/registerFile) you can find code in verilog for simple 4 x 16 register file.

 #### Memory unit
 Most modern PC computer systems are Princeton (von Neumann), not Harvard, so the memory unit must handle all instruction and data transactions.
 This can serve as a bottleneck (pol. *waskie gardlo*) in the design. <br/>
-The memory unit is typically one of the slowest components of a microcontroller, becausethe external interface with RAM is typically much slower than the speed of the processor.
+The memory unit is typically one of the slowest components of a microcontroller, because the external interface with RAM is typically much slower than the speed of the processor.

 ### FPU <a name="fpu"></a> [UP↑](#tof)
 The FPU performs arithmetic operations on floating point numbers.
 An FPU is complicated to design, although the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard helps to answer some of the specific questions about implementation.